MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

         > [!NOTE]
         > All parameter values are interpreted as strings.

-    - **Sample Request** – An example of the request that will be sent to your external call.
-It reflects the parameter names and values that you specified, and it can't be edited.
+    - **Sample Request** – Provide an example of the request that is sent to your external call.
+The request should reflect the parameter names and values that you specified, and it can't be edited.

         For *GET* methods, the request URL is shown.
 For *POST* methods, the request body is shown.

         The sample request is used to make a sample call to your endpoint, either before creation or whenever you select **Test**.

-    - **Sample Response** – An example of the JavaScript Object Notation (JSON) data that is returned in a successful response from your API endpoint.
+    - **Sample Response** – Provide an example of the JavaScript Object Notation (JSON) data that is returned in a successful response from your API endpoint.
 Any data that is returned in the response can be referenced in your rules.
 The sample that you provide here is shown as you create rules.

         Select **Test** to automatically enter a real response from your API in this field.